maartenba/MvcSiteMapProvider/README.md

 # MvcSiteMapProvider
 An ASP.NET MVC SiteMapProvider implementation for the ASP.NET MVC framework.

+## Note to contributors
+We are working on v4 of MvcSiteMapProvider and will be discontinuing development on the current version.
+If you want to provide contributions, please work on the v4 branch.
+Pull requests on the master branch will not be accepted for now.

 ## Like this project?
 [<img src="https://www.paypal.com/en_US/i/btn/btn_donate_SM.gif">](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=C8GLSG8E33NA4) via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=C8GLSG8E33NA4).